 Sweet Fancy Moses!
 Today is April Fool's Day!
 This morning, as I was taking a walk around the neighborhood, my mind began to drift away into a fog of silly notions.
-Whistling under my breath as I walked along, I started to speculate as to what it would be like if some famous personalities from the past and the present day were food bloggers!
-Hmmmmm.....
+Whistling under my breath as I walked along, I started to speculate as to what it would be like if some famous personalities from the past were food bloggers!

-Based in Lowell, MA, Kerouac's blog, On The Table, won the 2016 Blogger's Choice Award in the socal activist food category.
+Based in Lowell, MA, Kerouac's blog, On The Table, won the 2022 Blogger's Choice Award in the social activist food category.
 He blogs about current issues in the American food production system.
 Excerpt from Jack's most recent blog post: "The charging restless mute unvoiced bacon keening in a seizure of tarpaulin power."

 Groucho, a retired comedian from the Catskills, posts his Animal Crackers blog from The Cherry Hill Senior Citizens Community Center in upstate New York.
 Amid rumors of a possible book deal with Random House, Groucho recently stated, "I did toy with the idea of doing a cookbook.
 I think a lot of people who hate literature but love fried eggs would buy it if the price was right."
 Excerpt from Groucho's most recent blog post: "Time flies like an arrow.
 Fruit flies like a banana."